 Sponsored by THE VIRGINIA STATE READING ASSOCIATION in association with THE VIRGINIA ASSOCIATION OF SCHOOL LIBRARIANS, THE VIRGINIA LIBRARY ASSOCIATION & THE LIBRARY OF VIRGINIA YOUTH SERVICES.

 To encourage young readers to become better acquainted with contemporary books with outstanding literary appeal, to broaden students’ awareness of literature as a life-long pleasure, to encourage reading aloud in classrooms as a means of introducing reading for pleasure, and to honor favorite books and their authors.

 A winner will be announced for each level- Primary, Elementary, Middle School, and High School.
 The winning book will have gathered the highest number of votes in their category.
-The deadline for voting for VRC books is April 15, 2019 The winners will be announced in the Spring of each year.
+The deadline for voting for VRC books is April 30.
+The winners will be announced in early May of each year.

 To become a qualified voter, a participant must be exposed to at least four of the nominated books at each level in their entirety by reading them himself, having them read aloud to him, or a combination of the two.